-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities y) Changes in accounting standards

+- Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of the reporting period.
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of the reporting period.